NikkelM/Hades-II-CrossroadsSingingSilverSisters/README.md

 To further improve your musical experience in the Crossroads, consider installing some of my other mods:

-- [Crossroads Singing Sirens](https://thunderstore.io/c/hades-ii/p/NikkelM/Crossroads_Singing_Sirens/) adds lyrical and hummed versions of the songs by Scylla and the Sirens from Oceanus.
 - [Randomize Favourite Songs](https://thunderstore.io/c/hades-ii/p/NikkelM/Randomize_Favorite_Songs/) allows you to favourite songs with the Music Maker, and randomize only from those whenever you return to the Crossroads.
+Supports all songs added by other mods.
+- [Crossroads Singing Sirens](https://thunderstore.io/c/hades-ii/p/NikkelM/Crossroads_Singing_Sirens/) adds lyrical and hummed versions of the songs by Scylla and the Sirens to the Music Maker.
 - [Hades OST for the Music Maker](https://thunderstore.io/c/hades-ii/p/NikkelM/Hades_OST_for_the_Music_Maker/) adds songs from the Hades soundtrack (as played by Orpheus) as unlockables to the Music Maker.

 ## Configuration